-What we know today as a vibrant city and seaside resort began life as a small fishing village, a settlement that existed almost solely due to its favorable Atlantic coast position.
-The settlement, founded by the local Basque inhabitants, was conquered in the 1st Century by the Romans.
+What we know today as a vibrant city and seaside resort began life as a small fishing village.
+This settlement existed almost solely due to its favorable Atlantic coast position.
+The settlement, founded by the local Basque inhabitants, was conquered by the Romans in the 1st Century.
 Quickly sensing the region’s potential, the Romans baptized the South West of France as Aquitania or Aquitaine.
 The area remained under Roman control for centuries, prospering as a fishing village and small trading port.

-However, as the Roman Empire began to crumble in the 5th century, they lost control of the region.
+However, as the Roman Empire began to crumble in the 5th Century, they lost control of the region.
 In 418, Rome gave the provinces of Aquitania to the Visigoths, tribes from Northern Europe.
-A period of conflict followed, with several tribes fighting for control of this desirable part of France.
-In the Middle Ages, the village became known as a whaling base – the Visigoths eventually lost control to the Francs.
+A period of conflict followed, with several tribes fighting to control this desirable part of France.
+In the Middle Ages, the village became known as a whaling base – the Visigoths eventually lost to the Francs.

-The Viking rule over Biarritz endured until 982, when they were overcome by the Basque Duke William II Sanchez of Gascony.
+The Viking rule over Biarritz endured until 982 when the Basque Duke William II Sanchez of Gascony overcame them.
 He drove out the Scandinavian invaders and reintroduced Christianity to the region; monasteries soon sprung over all over this part of the Basque country.
 However, Biarritz was only briefly under the Duke’s control; despite his best efforts, the territory of Gascony had split into different feudal kingdoms.
-Biarritz suffered from a lack of unified control and faded into obscurity for a time, despite its importance as fishing and trading ports.
+Biarritz suffered from a lack of unified control and faded into obscurity for a time despite its importance as a fishing and trading port.

-By the Middle Ages, Biarritz had fallen indirectly into English control, after Eleanor of Aquitaine married Henry II of England, giving him possession of the French territories of Aquitaine and Gascony.
-In the 13th century, Biarritz was ruled by Simon de Montfort, appointed by Henry III as Governor of Gascony.
-His short and often capricious rule was extremely unpopular with the city’s inhabitants; in August 1252, he was formally relieved of his command by Henry III.
+By the Middle Ages, Biarritz had fallen indirectly into English control after Eleanor of Aquitaine married Henry II of England, giving him possession of the French territories of Aquitaine and Gascony.
+In the 13th Century, Biarritz was ruled by Simon de Montfort, whom Henry III appointed as Governor of Gascony.
+His short and often capricious rule was highly unpopular with the city’s inhabitants; in August 1252, Henry III formally relieved him of his command.
 A period of unrest and turbulence would follow; during the 100-year war, the French King Philip IV would battle Edward I for control of the region.
 Philip kept control until the Treaty of Paris in 1303; after that, it was part of the English throne.

 Although Biarritz was formerly part of Edward’s first Kingdom, a strong degree of cultural independence and, at times, solidarity with England rather than France developed over the centuries.
 Unlike the French, the Basque inhabitants showed a favorable attitude towards Protestantism.
-The printing of books in Basque, mostly on Protestant Christian themes, was introduced in the 16th century by Bayonne’s Basque-speaking residents.
-However, the residents of cities like Biarritz were persecuted by Roman Catholics in France for their beliefs.
-The future French King Henry IV was drawn from the Basque country, converting to Roman Catholicism in the 16th century.
+The printing of books in Basque, mostly on Protestant Christian themes, was introduced in the 16th Century by Bayonne’s Basque-speaking residents.
+However, Roman Catholics in France persecuted the residents of cities like Biarritz for their beliefs.
+The future French King Henry IV was drawn from the Basque country, converting to Roman Catholicism in the 16th Century.

-Sadly, the Two World Wars’ advent would bring hardship to its citizens; many French young men would never return home during the 1st World War.
+Sadly, the advent of the Two World Wars would bring hardship to its citizens; many young French men would never return home during the 1st World War.
 Although Biarritz escaped the direct conflict of World War Two, the region came under Nazi control, and the entire Atlantic coastline was declared a military zone, placing it off-limits to French civilians (except for local inhabitants, who required a special pass).
-After the war ended, the city became famous for becoming a U.S Army university base.
+After the war ended, the city became famous for becoming a U.S. Army university base.
 Under General Samuel L. McCroskey, Biarritz’s hotels and casinos were converted into quarters, labs, and class spaces for U.S. service personnel.
 The University opened on the 10th of August 1945, and approximately 10,000 students attended an 8-week term.
-This campus was set up to provide a transition between army life and subsequent attendance at a university in the USA, a project that was unique in Europe.
+This campus was set up to provide a transition between army life and subsequent attendance at a university in the USA, a unique project in Europe.

 Gastronomy & Wine

 The French take two things very seriously, and the citizens of Biarritz are no exception.
-Likewise, its Basque inhabitants take gastronomy extremely seriously, and you could argue that some of the finest French cuisine resides in the Basque region.
+Likewise, its Basque inhabitants take gastronomy exceptionally seriously, and some of the finest French cuisine resides in the Basque region.

 Like every French city, Biarritz has an enormous variety of places to eat and drink.
 Street cafes are ideal for a drink and a snack throughout the day.
 Simultaneously, the abundance of typical Bistros, serving the staples of confit of duck and rib-eye steaks accompanied by the Legendary frites, offer something more substantial.
 Biarritz brims with every type of restaurant, small family business, Michelin-starred venues, and formal hotel venues.
-The best restaurant district seems to be the old port, which is a hidden gem of wooden fishing cottages and fresh seafood.
-Try Casa San Pedro for superb, fresh fish caught daily.
+The best restaurant district is the old port, a hidden gem of wooden fishing cottages and fresh seafood.
+Try Casa Juan Pedro for superb, fresh fish caught daily.

 Local Basque cuisine is always based on high-quality, local ingredients in season rather than elaborate sauces or spice combinations.
 The Basque people have a long maritime history, and the fish here is unbeatable.
 Cod, hake, and fresh tuna are popular when the Oysters are in season.
 They sell out fast!
 Wild game, hams, and mushrooms are all popular staples of local cuisine.